Bachelor's Programme in Game Design and Project Management

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.

-ADMISSIONS AND REGISTRATION If you are admitted and have accepted a place in one of our Game Design programmes, you will be automatically admitted to the fall semester programme courses.
-To keep your space in the programme you need to make the course registrations in "Ladok for Students".
-The registration period is open from 29 July until 22 August 2022.
-You register for all programme courses, that you are admitted to, for the fall semester.
-Please follow the instructions in the Student Gateway.
+If you are admitted and have accepted your place (Universityadmissions.se or Antagning.se) in one of the programmes in Game Design, you will also be automatically admitted to the autumn semester programme courses.
+To keep your place in the programme you also need to activate a student account and register for the first programme courses.
+Please follow the instructions on Uppsala University´s student page The registration period is open from 27 July until 24 August 2023.
+You must register to the courses that are open for registration, but note that there could be later registration periods for courses that begin later.

 Did you miss the last day of registration?
 Contact the Student service at Campus Gotland, email@example.com, to see if your place is still available.

-RESERVE If you are admitted as reserve and placed on the waiting list, you will be contacted by Student Service Campus Gotland via e-mail, from 22 August, if we can offer you a place.
+If you are admitted as reserve and placed on the waiting list, you will be contacted by Student Service Campus Gotland (email@example.com) via e-mail no earlier than August 21, if we can offer you a place.
 After that you will have a few days to accept or decline the offer.
 PLEASE NOTE: Since we need to know how many of the admitted students actually register during the registration period, we cannot give any advance notice about your chances as a reserve, to get a place in the program.

-LATE APPLICATION Did you send in a late application?
-Late applications are handled continually, as soon as possible, by the University Admissions.
-If/when you are admitted and if we have a place to offer, you will be contacted by the Student Service Campus Gotland, via e-mail.
+Did you send in a late application (after July 14)?
+Late applications are handled continually and as soon as possible, by the university admissions office.
+If/when you are admitted, you will receive a letter of admission from the system, and if we have a place to offer, you will be contacted by the Student Service Campus Gotland (firstname.lastname@example.org) via e-mail.
 After that you will have a few days to accept or decline the offer.